echang15/rapidprototyping-django/README.md

 ## Install your dependancies
 You will need the **django** package at a bare minimum, so lets install that into our virtual environment.
-We will install other packages later as nessisary.
+We will install other packages later as necessary.

 ```
 (danjo-env)$ pip install django